 You will be required to provide proof of your identity (for example, a copy of your driving licence or passport) to ensure that we do not release personal information to the wrong person.

-We aim to comply with requests as quickly as possible but within 40 calendar days (unless there is good reason for delay).
-The 40 day deadline does not begin until request and payment have been submitted.
+We aim to comply with requests as quickly as possible but within 1 calendar month (unless there is good reason for delay).
+The 1 calendar month deadline does not begin until proof of identification has been received.